ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/create-a-windows-forms-user-control-that-supports-complex-data-binding.md

 - pt-br
 - tr-tr
 ms.translationtype: HT
-ms.sourcegitcommit: 33a857c2d8585e2e8da9bcd9158190366a3b6830
+ms.sourcegitcommit: 4013eb0b251985b0984d0cbf2a723175fe91aad5
-ms.openlocfilehash: 16d30bcbb397cdbafb74a6785e2ac109bfc2aa1e
+ms.openlocfilehash: a43736d0237e19aa6a9a44e2d3c6285ac4f97aa7
 ms.contentlocale: fr-fr
-ms.lasthandoff: 09/07/2017
+ms.lasthandoff: 09/09/2017

 ---
 # <a name="create-a-windows-forms-user-control-that-supports-complex-data-binding"></a>Create a Windows Forms user control that supports complex data binding
 When displaying data on forms in Windows applications, you can choose existing controls from the **Toolbox**, or you can author custom controls if your application requires functionality that is not available in the standard controls.
 This walkthrough shows how to create a control that implements the <xref:System.ComponentModel.ComplexBindingPropertiesAttribute>.
 Controls that implement the <xref:System.ComponentModel.ComplexBindingPropertiesAttribute> contain a `DataSource` and `DataMember` property that can be bound to data.
-Such controls are similar to a <xref:System.Windows.Forms.DataGridView> or <xref:System.Windows.Forms.ListBox>.
+Such controls are similar to a <xref:System.Windows.Forms.DataGridView> or <xref:System.Windows.Forms.listBox>

  For more information on control authoring, see [Developing Windows Forms Controls at Design Time](/dotnet/framework/winforms/controls/developing-windows-forms-controls-at-design-time).